kivy/pyobjus/README.md

 pyobjus
 =======

-Access to Objective-C class from Python !
+Python module to access Objective-c class as Python class, using objective-c runtime reflection.

+(Work in progress.)